Fees and Deposit Limits8/10

 |$0 to $49k||$50k to $99k||$100k to $149k||$150k to $199k||$200k to $249k||$250k to $499k||$500k to $749k||$750k to $999k||$1M+|

 With this fee structure, you basically pay lower fees if you maintain a larger account.
-This is good for big investors, but small investors might get put off by the high fees, especially since Betterment and Wealthfront offers lower fees overall.
+This is good for big investors, but small investors might get put off by the high fees, especially since Personal Capital and Wealthfront offers lower fees overall.

 We’re proud to say that Hedgeable is perhaps the best Robo Advisor for 2017 when it comes to flexibility.
 Besides offering a diverse range of investment portfolios – including private equities, Bitcoin, commodities and real estate with no additional charges – the service challenges the norm by using an active management approach to investing.